lilessam/EloquentFields/readme.md

 You will also need to provide a `selectFrom` and `valueFrom` as well.

+If the input is a `select` you can provide a `valueCallback` which will be a method in your model returns array with two indexes.
+One is `all` which will be all the options records.
+The second is `selected` which will be an array has all selected collections.

 ##### Additional Preferences
 There are multiple additional things that can be very usefull in all your fields specifications.
 1. `label_classes` which is the label class attribute value.
 You can override the default classes which are `control-label col-md-4`.